Sagar21045/Github-Practise/README.md

 - This is in markdown
   - This is in markdown
     1. This is ordered list
+    2. This is ordered list
-    1. This is ordered list
+    c.
+This is ordered list
  - This is in markdown

  #### Task list